kubespace-io/napptive-applications/keycloak-template/napptive/componentDEV/README.md

 ## How to access to Keycloak

-Once the application has been deployed, open the public endpoint navigating through the web UI to select the application, selecting the dokuwiki component, and clicking on the associated Endpoint.
+Once the application has been deployed, open the public endpoint navigating through the web UI to select the application, selecting the keycloak component, and clicking on the associated Endpoint.
 Alternatively with the CLI use:

 ```
 playground apps open davmaio-keycloak